Dive with Jamantas in Santa Maria Island, Azores, and Uncover an Ocean of Adventures

 Thankfully, nowadays the “curse” of the bay has seemed to be lifted, and it now has become the beloved site boasting an actual underwater circuit that was created specifically for tourists to frequent and enjoy — and they do!
 The highlights of this circuit include the wrecked steamer ''Lidador'' and the Anchor cemetery.
 The "Lidador" came from Brazil, and on February 7, 1787, a strong storm caused it to sink into the Atlantic Ocean, where its remains can be visited to this day — resting at a depth of 7 meters.
 As for the Anchor Cemetery, this is the mystical spot where more than 40 anchors still lay, thus creating a vast amusement park-like attraction boasting myriad marine life.
 While definitely worth a visit during your Terceira Island diving adventure, it should be noted that this site lies much farther below the surface, and due to this reason, should only be attempted by experienced divers.

-Looking for even more reasons to dive in the Azores?
+Looking for even more reasons to dive into the Azores?
 Keep reading, as we have plenty!

 Another Angra do Heroísmo Gem: The Historic City Center